Skip to main content

 The deployment process is as follows.

-1. To deploy a release, you update the image tag reference in the govuk-helm-charts repo.
+1. To manually deploy a release, you update the image tag reference in the govuk-helm-charts repo.

 2. An Argo CD PreSync hook pre-compiles the assets and uploads them to S3 as a Kubernetes Job.
 This PreSync hook occurs before the main Sync operation that updates the application containers.